Steven G. Kellman: Life and career

 Kellman's first book, The Self-Begetting Novel, appeared in 1980 and examines a subgenre of modern metafiction in which the protagonist ends up writing the novel in which he appears.
 Loving Reading: Erotics of the Text (1985) is a study in reader theory that explores the analogy between reading and making love.
 In two books, The Translingual Imagination (2000) - which Peter Bush in the Times Literary Supplement called “a passionately eloquent narrative of a new translingual world behind the English Curtain" - and Switching Languages: Translingual Writers Reflect on Their Craft (2003), Kellman surveyed the phenomenon of writers who write in more than one language or in a language other than their primary one.
 He provided further reflections on literary translingualism in Nimble Tongues (2020).
 His biography of the author of the 1934 novel Call It Sleep, Redemption: The Life of Henry Roth (2005), received the New York Society Library Award for Biography and was hailed by Josh Lambert in the San Francisco Chronicle as “not only a necessary addition to the annals of American literature, but also a trenchant exploration of the relationship between the horrors of life and the saving power of art."
 American Suite: A Literary History of the United States, Kellman's first book of poems, appeared in 2018.
 The Restless Ilan Stavans: Outsider on the Inside, the first book-length study of the prominent public intellectual Ilan Stavans, appeared in 2019.
 Kellman's selected essays, Rambling Prose, appeared in 2020.
 In 2025 he edited and wrote the Afterword to the Complete Poems of his late wife Wendy Barker.
+In 2025, the independent publisher Restless Books renamed its annual literary award the Steven Kellman Prize for Immigrant Literature.